JesusTheHun/storybook-addon-remix-react-router/README.md

 ```

 `RouterRoute` is basically the native `RouteObject` from `react-router`; augmented with `{ useStoryElement?: boolean }`.
-If you want to accept a JSX and turn it into a `RouterRoute`, you can use the exported function `castRouteDefinitionObject`.
+If you want to accept a JSX and turn it into a `RouterRoute`, you can use the exported function `castRouterRoute`.

 ### Use the story as the route element